L1

 • Relocate appliance: If the wine cooler is in a very cold room (e.g., unheated garage), move it to a location within the specified ambient range in the user manual.

 • Inspect cabinet sensor: Access and test the cabinet NTC sensor.
-A sensor reading too high will cause overcooling.
+A sensor reading that is too high will cause overcooling.
 Replace if out of spec.

-• Control board: If the compressor runs almost constantly regardless of setpoint and sensor is good, the compressor relay on the main PCB may be stuck closed.
+• Control board: If the compressor runs almost constantly regardless of the setpoint and the sensor is good, the compressor relay on the main PCB may be stuck closed.
 Replace the main control board.

 Advertisements